furfurylic/commata/CommataPrimer.md

 If you call `parse_csv` with a stream with this content, it will throw an exception.

-Exception objects thrown by Commata's implementation because of the content of the text have types that are or are derived from `commata::text_error`.
+Exception objects thrown by Commata&#x2019;s implementation because of the content of the text have types that are or are derived from `commata::text_error`.
 So you can try to parse the text by codes like this: